Intersections Tulsa

 northland

-Over the tracks, north of downtown a part of the city exists that remains mostly obscure to the majority of Tulsans..
+Over the tracks, north of downtown Tulsa a part of the city exists that has remained mostly obscure to the majority of Tulsan's..
 There are no destinations that will lead you there..
-The following artist statement and images asr part of the work I am developing to be presented in the fall of 2017, in Tulsa.
+The following artist statement and images are part of the work I began shooting in 2015, and continued into 2017, culminating into a multi media installation at the Tulsa Refinery as it was known then.
+The installation image after (image)

 image (afterimage)